benhsz/parless/steps-to-implement.md

           1
           ▹* n (factorial (sub1 n)

 Notice in the next example how this cond expression has expressions that seem to satisfy the conditions but ultimately remain as `(` because it is followed by another `(` (which then ended up satisfying the conditions).
-If this happens, there should be a closing paren one the line where that expression ends.
+If this happens, a closing paren one the line where that expression ends should appear.
+If there are already is one from another expression, there's no need to show an additional closing paren.

 ```lisp
 defun generate (phrase)